CXwudi/personal-blog-source/content/posts/2024/my-zsh-setup/index.en.md

 4. Install the [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) plugin.
    - This plugin suggests commands as you type based on history and completions, which can dramatically save your time on repetitive tasks and commands.
 5. Install the [OhMyZsh-full-autoupdate](https://github.com/Pilaton/OhMyZsh-full-autoupdate) plugin.
    - Since everything is installed using git, it is crucial to keep them up-to-date.
 This plugin will automatically update Powerlevel10k and Oh My Zsh plugins by running `git pull` in the background.
-The update frequency depends on the Oh My Zsh settings, by default, it should be every 13 days.
+The update frequency depends on the Oh My Zsh settings.
+By default, it should be every 13 days.

 ## Step 4: Configuring `.zshrc` to use Powerlevel10k and Plugins